By Jim Kelly

 I struggled with these questions for weeks.
 I don’t have a sensitive or psychic bone in my body and never have.
 Yet I heard a voice that was impossible to hear and not picked up on any recording devices.
 Technology failed me.

-Instead of letting it get to me since I was, and still am a skeptic, I needed to go on and try and learn as much as I could about this type of phenomenon and not worry about the things I could not explain and focus on researching the things I can try to explain in order to pass that information on to the next generation of investigators and researchers who might find the answer someday.
+Instead of letting it get to me since I was, and still am a skeptic, I need to go on and try and learn as much as I can about this type of phenomenon and not worry about the things I can’t explain and focus on researching the things I can try to explain in order to pass that information on to the next generation of investigators and researchers who might find the answer someday.
 Or, at least get close.

 The Main Street Grille stands vacant again to yet another failed business attempt.
 What made this place special might never be known.
 But it holds a very special place in my heart as a location that totally surprised, frustrated, and amazed me all at the same time.